kwierman/fnal-artdaq/doc/DesignNotes.rst

 "handle" used to control the Fragment; unique_ptr<Fragment> is the type named as FragmentPtr.

 The DS50EventReader is responsible for creating Fragments, housed in a vector of FragmentPtrs.
+It can read data files (not yet implemented, at the time of this writing) and generate random data (also not yet implemented).